5l1v3r1/Unknown/README.md

 ## Usage
   Just run and choose your mode.
 When you want to return main menu just press enter.

-* Line encryption mode : It creates and encrypts the entered words or numbers in a unique asymmetric key.
+* Line encryption mode : It creates and encrypts the entered words or numbers in a unique symmetric key.
 * File encryption mode : It encrypts the given file with a ready asymmetric key.
 * File decryption mode : It decrypts the given file with a ready asymmetric key.

+## Project status
+☆ Still in development </br>
+☆ Some bugs will coming with new features and bug fixes in each release.

 ![](.unknown.gif)